HarperDB/documentation/docs/cloning.md

 Clone node is a configurable node script that can be pointed to another instance of HarperDB and create a full clone it.

-The file is located in the harperdb repo at `harperdb/utility/devops/cloneNode/cloneNode.js`.
-To start it run `node cloneNode.js`

-**Leader node** - the instance of HarperDB you are cloning.<br>
-**Clone node** - the new node which will be a clone of the leader node.
+To start clone node run `harperdb` as you would normally but have the clone node environment variables set (see below).

 To run clone node the following environment variables must be set:
 * `HDB_LEADER_URL` - The URL of the leader node.